-2004 Alternative Crop Options After Failed Cotton and Late-Season Crop Planting for the Texas South Plains
+2005 Alternative Crop Options After Failed Cotton and Late-Season Crop Planting for the Texas South Plains

-Calvin Trostle, Extension Agronomy, Texas A&M-Lubbock c-trostle@tamu.edu, (806) 746-6101 June 15, 2004
+Calvin Trostle and Jim Barber, Extension Agronomy, Texas A&M-Lubbock ctrostle@ag.tamu.edu, (806) 746-6101

+June 3, 2005

-Hail out damage on cotton has been minimal to this point in cotton, but much of the dryland cotton was dry planted and is not yet up-or not planted at all.
-Any marginal cotton stands or marginal cotton seedling health should be evaluated for possible termination.
-In typical years at this point cotton might be replanted as soon as possible, especially south of Lubbock, or growers would consider taking insurance disaster payments and leave it at that, whereas others will consider replanting to catch crops.
+Hail out damage on cotton was heavy in portions of the South Plains on May 31, and further wind and storms the morning of June 3rd may further injure cotton.
+Although I expect that much of the damaged cotton acres, particularly south of Littlefield will in fact replant to cotton, Extension has received numerous calls about other crop options, herbicide rotation restrictions, etc. Any marginal cotton stands or marginal cotton seedling health should be evaluated for possible termination.
+In typical years at this point cotton might be replanted as soon as possible, especially south of Lubbock (full and reduced coverage insurance cut-off dates are later), or growers would consider taking insurance disaster payments and leave it at that, whereas others will consider replanting to catch crops.